paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 _calibre_ | A powerful and easy to use e-book manager.
 _dia_ | A free and open source general-purpose diagramming software.
 _docker_ | Docker is a computer program that performs operating-system-level virtualization also known as containerization.
-_git_ | Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people. | <ul><li>You should modify the default git global config values found in `git/defaults/main.yml`</li></ul>
+_git_ | Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people. | You should modify the default git global config values found in `git/defaults/main.yml`
 _gnome&#x2011;chess_ | GNOME Chess is a 2D chess game, where games can be played between a combination of human and computer players.
 _gnome&#x2011;user&#x2011;share_ | A session service that enables easy sharing of files between several computers.
 _gnucash_ | A personal and small-business financial-accounting software.